 We listened to gotonet call last night - investors didn't like weakish traffic and ad growth.
 I don't understand what makes biz model tick.
-They beat estimates in part due to decreased share count, increased interest income and a low tax rate . . . i imagine we will pick it up if there is some banking revenue attached.[1]
+They beat estimates in part due to decreased share count, increased interest income and a low tax rate i imagine we will pick it up if there is some banking revenue attached.^[1]

-3. Certain prospective ratings and research reports with ratings were shared with investment bankers and issuers
+3. Blodget knew that certain prospective ratings and research reports with ratings were shared with investment bankers and issuers